piotrEnd/caravan/README.md

 ## caravan
 ----

-**Information architecture and design:**
+**Information architecture:**

-Caravaning is a style of living, often associated with youthful years.
-To have a caravan means to be self-suffient and freewheeling at the same time.
-Landing page for salesman with heart of craftsman trying to expand his business.
-Retro-nostalgic style mixed with compact offer message and thus pretty straightforward.
+Caravaning embodies a lifestyle often linked to carefree youthful years, representing a blend of self-sufficiency and carefree spontaneity.
+It's a landing page of a salesman with the heart of a craftsman, driven to expand his business.

+**Information architecture:**

+The design combines a retro-nostalgic aesthetic with a succinct and direct offer.
+Images and a responsive grid dynamically adjust to the user's viewport.
+The Lato font carries a hint of friendliness while maintaining a professional demeanour.

 Exercise in using:
 * Sass with SCSS syntax